Scattering diagrams, theta functions, and refined tropical curve counts: Scattering diagrams and theta functions

-Here, the sum is over all broken lines with ends $(p,Q)$, and $c_{\gamma}z^{n_{\gamma}}$ denotes the monomial attached to the final straight segment of $\gamma$.
-The proof of \cite[Prop.
-3.14]{GHKK} shows that this sum is well-defined in $\kk_q(\! (\s{N})\! )$.
-In particular, it shows that there are only finitely many broken lines with ends $(p,Q)$ and fixed final exponent $n_{\gamma}$.
-We may write $\vartheta_{p,Q}^{\f{D}}$ if $\f{D}$ is not clear from context.
+Here, the sum is over all broken lines $\gamma$ with ends $(p,Q)$, and $a_{\gamma}$ denotes the homogeneous element of $\wh{A}$ attached to the final straight segment of $\gamma$.
+That this is well-defined will be proven shortly.
+For the case $p=0$, we define $\vartheta_{0,Q}=1$.